-Before his move to Advancement, Pramod worked as a Strategic Planning Officer in the Strategic Planning Division for a period of 15 months.
+Before his move to Advancement, Pramod worked as a Strategic Planning Officer in the Strategic Planning Division for 15 months.
 He was in charge of managing and analysing data related to the College Strategy 2015-20, compiling and analysing staff and student data and associated statistics, completing statutory returns to HESA, predicting and analysing the College's Research Grant from the Government, REF background and queries, and the division's ICA dashboard and website.

 Pramod completed his PhD in Computational Biomechanics in 2010 from the University of Southampton, working on the simulation and prediction of long and short term implant fixation.
 He also holds a Masters (MSc) in Bioengineering from the University of Leeds, and an Undergraduate degree (BEng) in Computer Science and Engineering.
 He is a certified PRINCE2 Practitioner.